Every HOA document.

 The AI writes an answer using only those passages and links the exact sources, preferring the most recent doc for "current" questions.

-Records the board can trust
+Records the HOA members can trust

 An HOA's records only matter if members can trust that they're the real ones.
 HOA Library treats the record like a record, not a shared folder anyone can rewrite.